sarah-lozina/BIOCOMPUTING/assignments/assignment_05/README.md

 #I already had the path to programs in my .bashrc and when I type fastp I get the help menu whether I call it from programs or BIOCOMPUTING.

+#Also when working with Sophie and Namit, we just installed fastp and then called it in the script in task 4.
+We were unclear if we had to include it in the script being that the instructions did not explicitly say to.
+We assumed that maybe the install version or the methodology would vary person to person, therefore if someone else was to use our pipeline we would instruct them to install fastp and add it to their path in a way that works for them.

 # Task 4: Script to run fastp